rishav4101/10daysofcode-stock_prediction/notes.md

 **Step 3** − For each point in the test data, we have to follow the below procedure :-

    **1)** Calculate the distance between test data and each row of training data with the help of any of the method namely: Euclidean, Manhattan or Hamming distance.
-The most commonly used method to calculate distance is Euclidean.
+The most commonly used method to calculate distance is the Euclidean Method.

    **2)** Now, based on the distance value, sort them in ascending order.